-Recommendations for Capital Improvements
+Capital Improvements

-The school board continues to request allocations be made to the school's Building Reserve Fund as a method for emergency and/or long-term facility planning.
-Thanks to a grant written by the Town's Energy Committee, the school received a complete energy audit in December 2012.
-The information from the audit is helping to inform short and long range planning for increasing the efficiency of the school's buildings and equipment.
-Some of these potential projects include, but are not limited to: insulating areas of major heat loss such as windows, walls, and gable ends, upgrading control systems on the heating and hot water systems to communicate more efficiently with each other, and instituting human behavioral management approaches to energy conservation.
+Prior to the consolidation, the school board continued to request allocations be made to the school's Building Reserve Fund as a method for emergency and/or long-term facility planning.
+Thanks to a grant written by the Town's Energy Committee, the School received a complete energy audit in December 2012.
+The information from the audit helped to inform short and long range planning for increasing the efficiency of the School's buildings and equipment.
+Some of these projects included, but were not limited to: insulating areas of major heat loss such as windows, walls, and gable ends, upgrading control systems on the heating and hot water systems to communicate more efficiently with each other, and instituting human behavioral management approaches to energy conservation.

-During the summer of 2012, the school's main hallway underwent a massive transformation when the existing carpet was replaced with tile, lockers were repainted, and an original staff and student produced mural was added the entire length of the hallway above and between the lockers.
-The result is a bright, inviting, easy to maintain corridor that connects all functions of the school community.
+During the summer of 2012, the School's main hallway underwent a massive transformation when the existing carpet was replaced with tile, lockers were repainted, and an original staff and student produced mural was added the entire length of the hallway above and between the lockers.
+The result was a bright, inviting, easy to maintain corridor that connects all functions of the school community.
 Also during that summer, a new boiler was installed and connected to the existing heating system.
 Digital thermostats were also installed throughout the building in an effort to better control the temperatures in individual rooms and realize cost savings.

-In addition to energy efficiency-related improvements, these two projects represent major facility priorities:
+In addition to energy efficiency-related improvements, these two projects represented major facility priorities:

-- 1.)
-Reorganization of rear parking lot to include bus loading/unloading zone, parking, and overhead lighting; - 2.)
+- 1. Reorganization of rear parking lot to include bus loading/unloading zone, parking, and overhead lighting; - 2.
 Reconfiguration of intersection between Creamery Road and VT RT 110 to increase safety.

-B. Other Educational Facilities
+L. Other Educational Facilities